syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 </ContentPage>
 {% endhighlight %}

-The following screenshots shows output when displaying items count at group header.
+The following screenshot shows output when displaying items count at group header.
 You can download entire sample code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Items_Count1523989044)

 ![](SfListView_images/SfListView-ItemsCount.png)

 ## Multi-level grouping

-The SfListView provides support for multiple level of grouping by adding multiple [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) objects into the [GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
-The grouped items will be display in hierarchical structure by customizing the [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) property.
+The SfListView provides support for multiple level of grouping by adding multiple [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) objects into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
+The grouped items will be display in hierarchical structure by customizing the [SfListView.GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) property.
 In the `GroupHeaderTemplate`, you need to set the `Padding` property to the custom view based on the requirement in order to arrange the group header items and sub group header items in the hierarchical structure.

 N> Multi-level grouping is only applicable for `LinearLayout` in SfListView